 Dress your mattress with two old sheets – one on the back and one on the front – to protect it from getting dirty or damaged in transit.
 Cover furniture, cushions and other easily marked items with old sheets, as these will be easy enough to launder or throw away when you get there.

-When you’ve moved house, arriving at your new home and turning the key for the first time is a moment of pure excitement.
-As you step over the threshold, your first instinct will undoubtedly be to run round the house, checking out all the rooms and generally revelling in your new family abode.
-But before you get too over excited, there are a few things you really should do to make sure you and your family are safe, protected and ready to start off on the right foot.
+When people have moved house, arriving at the new home and turning the key for the first time is a moment of pure excitement.
+Stepping over the threshold, the first instinct will undoubtedly be to run round the house, checking out all the rooms and generally revelling in the new family abode.
+But before getting too over excited, there are a few things to check to make sure everyone is safe, protected and ready to start off on the right foot.